The FiiO FA1 is the company’s newest single balanced armature driver in-ear monitor with special 3D printing. It is priced at $99.

-Fiio has revised their entry-level IEM approach combining custom Knowles BA driver, high-quality DLP 3D prints and premium hand build quality at very affordable price.
+Fiio has revised their entry-level IEM approach combining custom Knowles BA driver, high-quality DLP 3D prints, and premium hand build quality at a very affordable price.
 The FA1 from FiiO carries the same design language as the formerly reviewed FA7, now marked at an even more competitive price.

-The FA1 comes in a clean white box with the earphone design outlined and Knowles logo on top, hinting its custom 3-series ED class Knowles driver.
+The FA1 comes in a clean white box with the earphone design outlined and the Knowles logo on top, hinting at its custom 3-series ED class Knowles driver.

-The hardware FiiO packs in this time make FA1 looks very promising and I am very intrigued to see how far this single BA IEM can stretch!
+The hardware FiiO packs in this time make FA1 look very promising and I am very intrigued to see how far this single BA IEM can stretch!

 Customized Balanced Armature

-If you are not familiar with Knowles logo printed on top of the packing, Knowles is the largest supplier for balanced armatures designed for higher end custom monitors, multi-driver IEMs and hearing aids.
+If you are not familiar with the Knowles logo printed on top of the packing, Knowles is the largest supplier for balanced armatures designed for higher-end custom monitors, multi-driver IEMs, and hearing aids.

 Spotting the ED33357 single balanced armature as you look inside the translucent shell, this is a variant of the driver being customized for the project.
 It is designed after the ED29689 driver famous for its implementation in the Etymotic ER4 series.